Slantsy, Leningrad Oblast: History

 The creation of the settlement was proposed in 1930 by Sergey Kirov, when a large oil shale deposit was discovered in the region.
 The construction began in 1932.
 The main street was named after Kirov.
 On December 20, 1934, rural localities of Nikolskoye and Gavrilovskoye, then a part of Polsky Selsoviet of Gdovsky District of Leningrad Oblast, were merged to form the urban-type settlement of Slantsy.

 On March 11, 1941, Slantsevsky District was split from Gdovsky District and Slantsy became the district administrative center.
 Between August 1941 and February 1944, Slantsy was occupied by German troops.
 On April 5, 1949, Slantsy was granted town status.
 On January 1, 1963, Slantsevsky District was abolished and split between Kingiseppsky and Luzhsky Districts.
 On November 3, 1965, it was re-established.

+After Estonia was occupied by Soviet Union in 1940, local oil shale industry was linked with North East Estonian Soviet Socialist Republic as shale oil processing was already advanced industry before WW2.
+System was built so that Narva Power Plants get oil shale for electricity production from Slantsy and return it as an electricity to Russia however it became dysfunctional during the Dissolution of the Soviet Union.
+Issues began and by 1998 Slantsy miners did make a threat of stop railway transport between Estonia and Saint Petersburg unless their demands to increase oil shale export to Estonia.
+Eesti Energia, responsible on Estonia side for electricity production and importing oil shale for electricity production, refused as trade with Russian partners was based on barter deal.
+Eesti Energia proposed transfer to cash based transaction was not acceptable for Russian side.
+The cooperation broke down in April 2005 due to dispute related to the payments from Leningradslanets to Narva Power Plants.
+Final reason was Kyoto Protocol as Estonian side was looking to reduce the Greenhouse gas emissions and Russian side different interpretation of the related quotas.
+Contract between Leningradslanets & Narva Power Plants expired 31.12.2005 and it was not prolonged.
+In February 2006, over 1000 miners were let go and Leningrad Oblast leadership was holding meetings to solve the crisis.
+Negative impact was enhanced by fact that many impacted companies had unsolved questions related to the ownerships and shareholders, preventing public and private investments.

+Town has long standing issues with infrastructure.
+In 2016 and 2018 the local sewer system froze.

 Administrative and municipal status

 Within the framework of administrative divisions, Slantsy serves as the administrative center of Slantsevsky District.
 As an administrative division, it is, together with eight rural localities, incorporated within Slantsevsky District as Slantsevskoye Settlement Municipal Formation.
 As a municipal division, Slantsevskoye Settlement Municipal Formation is incorporated within Slantsevsky Municipal District as Slantsevskoye Urban Settlement.